 - i.
-[RELOCATED FROM 16.7.6 B)] For any activity which does not comply with one or more of the Development Controls the Council shall also have regard to any unusual circumstances, including, but not limited to, the following: - Inherent site considerations; including unusual size, shape, topography, substratum, vegetation, or flood susceptibility; - Particular site development characteristics; including the location of existing buildings or their internal layout, achievement of architectural harmony or physical congruence, compliance with bylaw or Kaipara District Council Engineering Standards 2011, the preservation of privacy, enhancement of private open space, outlook improvement, building restoration, or renovation of demonstrable merit, temporary buildings, provision of public facilities, the design and arrangement of buildings to facilitate access for the disabled, or legal impediments; - Unusual environmental circumstances; including adverse topography, unusual use or particular location of buildings on neighbouring sites, improved amenity for neighbouring sites, the presence of effective adjacent screening or permanent open space; - Extraordinary vehicle or pedestrian movement considerations; including the achievement of a better relationship between the site and the road, improved operation of parking areas, an adequate alternative supply of parking in the vicinity, the improved safety, convenience or efficiency of pedestrian or traffic movement on the site or adjacent roads, unusual incidence or time of traffic movement, demonstrably less than normal use intensity, and the considered need for pedestrian protection: - ii.
-Any non-compliance with any development control will also be assessed as a restricted discretionary activity (Tables 16.7.1-1 and 16.7.1-2) utilising the relevant matters listed in: - Chapter 13.10 for the applicable or equivalent Residential standards for land zoned Sub-Zones 3A-D where the assessment criteria shall be the matters of discretion. - Chapter 14.10 for the applicable or equivalent standards for land zoned Sub-Zones 1 and 7 where the assessment criteria shall be the matters of discretion. - For earthworks, in addition to the assessment matters listed in Rule 13.10.1a and Rule 14.10.1, the activity shall implement best practice for erosion and sediment control.
+[RELOCATED FROM 16.7.6 B)] For any activity which does not comply with one or more of the Development Controls the Council shall also have regard to any unusual circumstances, including, but not limited to, the following: - Inherent site considerations; including unusual size, shape, topography, substratum, vegetation, or flood susceptibility; - Particular site development characteristics; including the location of existing buildings or their internal layout, achievement of architectural harmony or physical congruence, compliance with bylaw or Kaipara District Council Engineering Standards 2011, the preservation of privacy, enhancement of private open space, outlook improvement, building restoration, or renovation of demonstrable merit, temporary buildings, provision of public facilities, the design and arrangement of buildings to facilitate access for the disabled, or legal impediments; - Unusual environmental circumstances; including adverse topography, unusual use or particular location of buildings on neighbouring sites, improved amenity for neighbouring sites, the presence of effective adjacent screening or permanent open space; - Extraordinary vehicle or pedestrian movement considerations; including the achievement of a better relationship between the site and the road, improved operation of parking areas, an adequate alternative supply of parking in the vicinity, the improved safety, convenience or efficiency of pedestrian or traffic movement on the site or adjacent roads, unusual incidence or time of traffic movement, demonstrably less than normal use intensity, and the considered need for pedestrian protection;

+ii.
+Any non-compliance with any development control will also be assessed as a restricted discretionary activity (Tables 16.7.1-1 and 16.7.1-2) utilising the relevant matters listed in:

+- Chapter 13.10 for the applicable or equivalent Residential standards for land zoned Sub-Zones 3A-D where the assessment criteria shall be the matters of discretion. - Chapter 14.10 for the applicable or equivalent standards for land zoned Sub-Zones 1 and 7 where the assessment criteria shall be the matters of discretion. - For earthworks, in addition to the assessment matters listed in Rule 13.10.1a and Rule 14.10.1, the activity shall implement best practice for erosion and sediment control.
+For bulk earthworks associated with subdivision and land development, the activity shall prepare and implement an avian mitigation plan.